mohitsc/NRDC-EE-model/README.md

 For gas rates, CZ 4 is average of SCG and PGE

-Loadshape data from Pierre HPWH Flexibility Study data for all 16 climate zones
+Loadshape data from HPWH Flexibility Study data for all 16 climate zones

 GHG Marginal Emissions from CPUC Avoided Cost Calculator 2018 prepared by E3
 marginal_emissions.xlsx doc in Input_to_Input_Tables